felt/js-sdk/etc/js-sdk.api.md

 // Warning: (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
 // Warning: (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
 // Warning: (ae-forgotten-export) The symbol "LayersController" needs to be exported by the entry point client.d.ts
+// Warning: (ae-forgotten-export) The symbol "ElementsController" needs to be exported by the entry point client.d.ts
 //
 // @public
-export type FeltController = ViewportController & UiController & LayersController;
+export type FeltController = ViewportController & UiController & LayersController & ElementsController;

 // @public
 export type FeltControllerWithIframe = FeltController & {